eyou17/user-auth/README.md

 #  User Authentication App

 ## 📖 About
-    A simple signup and signin system built with Node.js, Express, and EJS templates.
+    signup and signin system built with Node.js, Express, and EJS templates.
     This project demonstrates basic user authentication, form handling, and server-side rendering.